topsport-com-au/starlite-saqlalchemy/CONTRIBUTING.md

 - `tox -e py310` - run the unittests on python 3.10.<sup>[1](#tox1)</sup>
 - `tox -e py311` - run the unittests on python 3.11.<sup>[1](#tox1)</sup>
+- `tox -e pytest-plugin` - run tests for the pytest plugin.
 - `tox -e coverage` - unit test coverage report.
+- `tox -e pylint` - run pylint on the source.
 - `tox -e mypy` - runs mypy static type checker on the source.
 - `tox -e pyright` - runs pyright static type checker on the source.
 - `tox -e integration` - runs the dockerized integration test suite.
+- `tox -e no-extras` - tests the application with no extra dependencies.
-- `tox` - run everything, you maniac!
+- `tox` - run everything.

 <a name="tox1">1</a>.
 Must have the Python versions installed.
 [pyenv](https://github.com/pyenv/pyenv) is a useful tool for maintaining multiple python versions on